Mile 74: Chicago (DPRT)

 Unlike in Lake County to the north, hikers along the DPRT encounter several trail interruptions in Cook County, the longest coming between Higgins Rd. and Chevalier Woods.
 But that doesn’t mean the river isn’t viewable by foot, which I had to figure out for myself the day I followed Willow Creek and its 52 million gallons of treated sewage towards its date with the Des Plaines River.

 This merger point can most easily be seen from the cemetery at the All Saints Cathedral Parish off of Higgins Rd. and the river – not to be confused with the other All Saints cemetery, also on the river, off Central Rd. in Des Plaines.
-Which my GPS did confuse, which gave me an opportunity to see the river from both cemeteries, 5.5 miles apart.
+Which my GPS did confuse (always blame the technology), which gave me an opportunity to see the river from both cemeteries, 5.5 miles apart.
 It turned out to be a study in contrasts, the larger cemetery to the north a more pastoral setting than the one off Higgins, which sits in an O’Hare landing pattern and stares nakedly at Rosemont’s hotel cluster across the river.
 And the Willow Creek merger.

 All told, the walkable distance here was only about a thousand feet, and while cemeteries are a great place to walk, they’re generally not great for going off trail, where you’re either stepping around graves or stepping through broken barriers.
 (Why do cemeteries have fences?
 Because people are dying to get in.)
 But if you suffer from river-induced OCD, cemeteries offer some unique and secluded river views, as I’ll discuss in more detail in my Forest Park section.
 And this one offers a view of the Willow Creek merger, the largest discharge stream on the river so far.
 I first came here on a cold day in early February, and it was obvious the discharge water keeps the river flowing while ice forms along the riverbanks.